Consumer Reports: Tesla Model 3 not good enough to recommend

 The publication also took issue with the Model 3's controls, almost all of which rely on a large centrally-located touch screen.

-"This layout forces drivers to take multiple steps to accomplish simple tasks," Consumer Reports reported in an on-line post.
+"This layout forces drivers to take multiple steps to accomplish simple tasks," Consumer Reports reported in an online post.

 Even adjusting the side mirrors or changing the direction of the air flow from the dashboard vents requires interacting with the touch screen.
 That means extended periods of time in which the driver's eyes are off the road ahead, Consumer Reports said.